algobet/quarkonium.clover/docs/index.md

 ### Allbot Lab

-`Allbot Lab` is the `Allbot™`'s branded artificial intelligence hub.
+`Allbot Lab` is the `Allbotᴾᴿᴼ`'s branded artificial intelligence hub.
 It is a core member of the `Quarkonium Lab`.

 ### Blokaly Lab